DominicWatson/www.leightonbuzzardchess.co.uk/_teams/leighton-buzzard-b.md

 ---
 title: Leighton Buzzard B
 lbteam: true
+leagues:
+  - beds-div2
 captain: adrian-matthews
 players:
   - adrian-matthews
   - fred-dorn
   - dominic-watson
   - lee-davies
-leagues:
-  - beds-div2
 ---

-TODO: all the things.
+Our B team plays in the Bedfordshire League Division 2 with much success.
+See the current season's players and matches, below.